Empowering communities

 ANTI-DISCRIMINATION POLICY:

-The PPL Foundation contributes millions annually to organizations in four focus areas:
+The PPL Foundation contributes millions annually to organizations working in the following areas:

 - Community Vitality